agmeyer4/Atmos_Column/README.md

 │   └── STILT
 ```

-2. Create a conda environment from the yml file, then activate it using:
+2. Create a conda environment from the yml file, then activate it.
+Ensure you are in the base git directory Atmos_Column.
 ```
 > conda env create -f environment.yml
 ```